dinanathsj29/angular-forms-templatedriven-tutorial/README.md

   </figure>
 </p>

-2. If `angular cli` not installed/available on machine (no version or error message displayed) then install it by using the command: `npm install -g @angular/cli@latest`
+2. If `angular CLI` not installed/available on machine (no version or error message displayed) then install it by using the command: `npm install -g @angular/cli@latest`
-3. To `update/upgrade angular cli` to the latest version, use following commands in sequence:
+3. To `update/upgrade angular CLI` to the latest version, use following commands in sequence:
     - command: `npm uninstall -g @angular/cli`
     - command: `npm cache verify or npm cache clean`
     - command: `npm install -g @angular/cli@latest`